dxsfung/portfolio/README.md

 # portfolio

-* Description: This is my personal website which includes links to my portfolio of projects coded
+* Description: This is David Fung's personal website which includes links to his portfolio of projects coded

 ## To try, please go to Heroku: http://davidfung.herokuapp.com/